 The Arc

-As one of the UK’s first purpose-built climbing centres, the scheme has been 7 years in the making.
+As one of the UK’s first purpose-built climbing centres, this community architecture scheme has been 7 years in the making.

 Our design process for The Arc began with an outline evaluation of the site, which was coupled with an environmental study to guide our initial ideas.